vinnyroca/3D_Software/docs/1_MayaInterface.md

 In the center of our screen we have our [view panel](https://help.autodesk.com/view/MAYAUL/2025/ENU/?guid=GUID-455539A6-3506-458C-92DA-14F171C14553).
 This is where we can view 3D objects and manipulate them in real time.

-> `Although we are just starting, begin to consider the relationship between the view panel, which shows a live 3D view, and the various data points around this central portion.
-How is a 3D model both represented as a real-time image and data?`
+> `Thought:` Although we are just starting, begin to consider the relationship between the view panel, which shows a live 3D view, and the various data points around this central portion.
+How is a 3D model both represented as a real-time image and data?

 _You might see four view panels as shown below:_